 The teams that retire content debt stop managing at the post level.
 They track the claims inside the posts.
 Every data point has a source.
 Every source stays under watch.
 When a number changes, the claims tied to it surface automatically.
 A quarterly audit tells you about drift after it happened.
 A claims monitoring layer catches it before a reader does.

 LiquiChart is the claims monitoring infrastructure that runs between audit dates.
 It watches individual data points against their sources.
-Claims do not sit unattended between audit dates.

 Living content describes the architecture in full.
 The short version: claims become monitored entities, and when a source updates, the posts that reference it surface for review.
 LiquiChart's claims layer detects when published data goes stale before it reaches the reader.